 Local knowledge can be key to understand local events that affect markets globally.

 Which brings us over to organizations.
-Just as the financial communities in New York and London are not almighty knowledgeable about global markets, neither are top management about their organizations and their markets.
+Just as New York and London's financial communities are not almighty knowledgeable about global markets, neither are top management about their organizations and their markets.
 To think that a leader can step onto the podium with a ready-made solution, a silver bullet, to complex organizational challenges is far-fetched, to put it mildly.